 - Defective brake cables: 9,700 Gore Bicycle Brake Cables for Road Bikes were recalled for detaching from Campagnolo style brake levers, resulting in a falling hazard.

-If you have been injured because of a bicycle defect, please do not hesitate to contact the experienced Yorba Linda bicycle accident lawyers at our law firm.
+If you have been injured because of a bicycle defect or because of someone elses negliegence, please do not hesitate to contact an experienced Yorba Linda bike accident lawyer at our law firm.
 It is important to preserve the bicycle unaltered so that an expert can thoroughly examine it for defects, malfunctions and other evidence.
-If you or a loved one has been injured in a Yorba Linda bicycle accident, please call us at 1-800-561-4887 for a free and comprehensive consultation.

 (click on icons for more information)